mariozeats/mariozeats/content/post/creampuffs.md

 **Filling and Decoration:**

-- For non craquelin, a few g of powder (either hojicha or your freeze dried fruit powder)
+- For non craquelin, a few g of powder (either hojicha or your freeze dried fruit powder or powdered sugar)

 1. Take cooled cream puffs (important) and fill with the diplomat cream.
 You will feel the pressure, so stop when the cream puff gets heavy and feels like it's going to explode.
 2. Dust the cream puff with your powder of choice.